-To endorse the nomination, the department is asked to submit the following supporting materials electronically as a single PDF document by February 3, 2023 to [email protected]:
+- To endorse the nomination, the department is asked to submit the following supporting materials electronically as a single PDF document by February 3, 2023 to [email protected]:

 - One letter (1–2 pages) stating the department’s support of the nominee and addressing all of the criteria.
 This letter should be from the department chair or other departmental colleague with the chair's co-signature.
 If the nominee is the chair the letter should be from the Dean’s office.

 - Summary of teaching experience and approach (1 page).

 - Two years of teaching evaluations with comments (2–4 pages).

 - Any other supporting materials the nominee wishes to include (CV, etc).

 The submission package should be a maximum of 15 pages, exclusive of nominee's CV; materials beyond the 15-page limit will not be considered.